Appkube-awsx/awsx-getelementdetails/specs/EKS/eks-api-spec.md

 Algorithm/ Pseudo Code
 Algorithm:
-Network_in_out_panel - Write a cloudwatch query for CPU_Utilization_panel
+CPU_Utilization_panel - Write a cloudwatch query for CPU_Utilization_panel
-, where we shall retrieve the data in graph format, metrics used -- CPU utilization, metric namespace - EKS
+, where we shall retrieve the data in graph format, metrics used -- node_cpu_utilization, metric namespace - container Insights

 Pseudo Code: